geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:29:57](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1797)]
-I mean, that's been...
-That's been...
+I mean, that's been..
+That's been..

 ##### **Geohot** [[00:29:58](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1798)]
 Yeah.
 Right.

 ##### **Geohot** [[00:30:00](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1800)]
 That's been my experience with this stuff, too.
-Like, it's just...
-You're...
-Of the...
+Like, it's just..
+You're..
+Of the..
 All the people who use NVIDIA, only 3% of people use these profilers as part of their workflow.
 Maybe, like, 50% of people have tried the profiler once, and they're like, this does not provide enough value for how much effort I'm putting into it.
 So, yeah.
 That's why you always want to be on that trade-off.

 ##### **Geohot** [[00:30:27](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1827)]
 Cool.
 Thank you.
 Thanks.
 Next is CPU thread for driver.
 Yeah.
 So, threading is merged.

 ##### **Nimlgen** [[00:30:47](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1847)]
-So, actually, Lama with CPU floating looks better now.
+So, actually, LLaMA with CPU floating looks better now.
 Yeah.
 So, it looks better.
 I still see some issues on 350, so I'm going to look this week.
 So I know what's causing that, but I don't think it's hardware, maybe it's our driver.
 So yeah, I'm going to look into this.
 Just 300 is fine.

 ##### **Geohot** [[00:31:21](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1881)]
 Can you look into why loading the weights for